Chris Wright

 UNITEd states Secretary of energy

-Chris Wright is the former CEO and Chairman of Liberty Energy and the United States Secretary of Energy.
+Chris Wright is the former CEO and Chairman of Liberty Energy and the Secretary of the Department of Energy.
 Wright encourages the adoption of widespread and affordable access to energy, viewing the “exaggerated fear of climate change” to be a major obstacle.
 Wright and his wife helped to organize an event in Montana for Trump’s campaign in August of 2024, each donating $175,000 to Trump’s campaign fundraiser Trump47 Committee.
 As Department of Energy Secretary, Wright is predicted to shift the focus away from clean energy and to promote ideologies consistent with the fossil fuel industry.

 *Photo by Gage Skidmore

-Birthday: June 25, 1965
+• Birthday: June 25,1965

 Hometown: Denver, CO